magento/devdocs/guides/v2.1/mrg/ee/WeeeStaging.md

 ee_only: true
 ---

-The Magento_WeeeStaging {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}module{% endglossarytooltip %} is a part of the staging functionality in {{site.data.var.ee}}.
+The Magento_WeeeStaging [module](https://glossary.magento.com/module) is a part of the staging functionality in {{site.data.var.ee}}.
 It enables you to stage a value of Fixed Product Tax.

 ## Implementation details